Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Distribute the poly-fill evenly.

-- Pin sewing needles to the chart on the pincushion.
+- Pin sewing needles to their respective chart on the needle cushion.

 Pin to save for later